flowgrammer/riffle/readme.md

 b.invoke(4);
 ```

-With a little finess, streams can be used to make async wrappers around functions that are not normally asynchronous.
+With a little finesse, streams can be used to make async wrappers around functions that are not normally asynchronous.
 Here's an example from **riffleLib.js**.
 Take a look at the tests for more examples.

 ```javascript
 var nums = stream();